No. 6 Kentucky pulls away from Florida 66-57 in SEC finale

 BIG PICTURE

-Florida: The Gators held their own in the second of consecutive games against Top 10 schools but couldn’t finish with a win.
-They appeared to make Kentucky play at their pace and from behind for a good stretch before going cold, and weren’t able to recover in shooting 44 percent.
+Florida: The Gators held their own for a while in the second of consecutive games against Top 10 schools but couldn’t finish with a win.
+They committed just six turnovers, outscored Kentucky 32-22 in the paint and appeared to make the Wildcats play at their pace for a good stretch.
+They then went cold and weren’t able to recover in shooting 44 percent.

-Kentucky: The Wildcats got through the home stretch 4-1 without Reid Travis, who missed his fifth consecutive game with a sprained right knee.
-But a wakeup call they survived by getting hot midway through the second half.
+Kentucky: The Wildcats got through the home stretch 4-1 without Travis.
+But it required a wakeup call they survived by getting hot midway through the second half.
+They shot just 41 percent, but those made shots were huge in clinching the game and second place.

+“We knew we had to pick up the intensity and make a statement coming into the second half,” Johnson said.
+“We need to get some separation.”

 UP NEXT

-Florida will play Wednesday in the second round of the SEC Tournament in Nashville.
+Florida will play Arkansas on Thursday in the second round of the SEC Tournament in Nashville.

-Kentucky plays in next Friday’s quarterfinal at the SEC Tournament in Nashville.
+Kentucky plays the Mississippi-Alabama winner in Friday’s quarterfinal at the SEC Tournament in Nashville.

 More AP college basketball: https://apnews.com/ Collegebasketball and https://twitter.com/AP_Top25